GreenSaladLeaf/Bike-Share/README.md

 ### Key Data Columns:
 The dataset is structured as a series of trip-level records, with each record representing a single bike trip.
 The columns across all 12 CSV files are consistent and include:

-ride_id: A unique identifier for each trip, ensuring each ride is distinct in the dataset.
+- **ride_id**: A unique identifier for each trip, ensuring each ride is distinct in the dataset.

-rideable_type: The type of bike used, allowing for comparison of bike preferences between annual members and casual riders.
+- **rideable_type**: The type of bike used, allowing for comparison of bike preferences between annual members and casual riders.

-started_at and ended_at: Timestamps marking the start and end of each trip, useful for calculating trip duration and analyzing peak usage times.
+- **started_at** and **ended_at**: Timestamps marking the start and end of each trip, useful for calculating trip duration and analyzing peak usage times.

-start_station_name and end_station_name: The names of the stations where trips began and ended, providing insights into popular stations and bike routes.
+- **start_station_name** and **end_station_name**: The names of the stations where trips began and ended, providing insights into popular stations and bike routes.

-start_station_id and end_station_id: The unique station identifiers, used during data cleaning to check for inconsistencies and ensure correct matching between station IDs and names (e.g., identifying and correcting typos).
+- **start_station_id** and **end_station_id**: The unique station identifiers, used during data cleaning to check for inconsistencies and ensure correct matching between station IDs and names (e.g., identifying and correcting typos).

-member_casual: Indicates whether the rider is a casual rider or annual member, which is crucial for segmenting the data.
+- **member_casual**: Indicates whether the rider is a casual rider or annual member, which is crucial for segmenting the data.

-start_lat, start_lng, end_lat, and end_lng: Geographic coordinates of trip start and end locations, useful for spatial analysis and understanding rider flow between stations.
+- **start_lat, start_lng, end_lat**, and **end_lng**: Geographic coordinates of trip start and end locations, useful for spatial analysis and understanding rider flow between stations.

 The files are structured to facilitate merging into a single dataset without losing important details.